-The Tempest: Could you give us a summary about what you do?
+The Tempest: Could you give us a summary of what you do?

 I focus on how we identify sex and related behaviors in ancient human relatives.
 This means I look at fossilized pelvises, because in modern humans, that’s the best way we have to estimate the sex of a skeleton.
 This is largely due to humans giving birth to large-brained babies while still being able to walk bipedally (on two feet).
 But the earlier in the fossil record we get, it gets harder to distinguish sex.
 Think about Lucy, who was a biped but not large-brained, so she might not have the same adaptations that we have today.
 I explore when our techniques work and when we need to develop new ones.

-TT: What led you to study this from a feminist lens?
+What led you to study this through a feminist lens?